ESPAÑOL | FREE CASE EVALUATION | 1-866-335-5885 | AVAILABLE 24/7

 Dallas Wronful Death Law Firm | McKay Law

-• She is a seasoned trial attorney with years of experience handling complex personal injury and wrongful death cases throughout Texas.
+• She brings years of focused experience in personal injury and wrongful death litigation, handling complex cases with skill and determination.

-If your family has suffered the unthinkable loss of a loved one due to someone else’s negligence in Dallas, Texas, you do not have to face this journey alone.
-McKay Law is ready to stand by your side, fight for your rights, and pursue the maximum compensation your family deserves.
-Time is critical in wrongful death cases, so do not wait to take action.
+If your family has suffered the devastating loss of a loved one due to someone else’s negligence in Dallas, TX, you do not have to face this battle alone.
+McKay Law is ready to stand by your side, fight for the justice your family deserves, and hold the responsible parties accountable.
+Time is critical in wrongful death cases, as Texas law imposes a two-year statute of limitations on these claims.
+Do not wait to take action.
 Contact McKay Law today for a free, no-obligation consultation.
 Call now or visit their website to speak directly with Lindsey McKay and her dedicated legal team.
-Your family’s future matters — let McKay Law protect it.
+Your family’s fight for justice starts here — and McKay Law will be with you every step of the way.

 Common Causes of Wrongful Death in Dallas

-What constitutes a wrongful death claim in Dallas-Fort Worth, Texas?
+What constitutes a wrongful death claim in Dallas, Texas?

 Who is eligible to file a wrongful death lawsuit in Texas?

-Under Texas law, the surviving spouse, children, and parents of the deceased individual are eligible to file a wrongful death lawsuit.
-These family members may file individually or collectively.
-If none of the eligible parties file a claim within three months of the death, the executor or administrator of the deceased’s estate may file the lawsuit on behalf of the estate, unless the eligible family members specifically request that no action be taken.
+Under Texas law, only the surviving spouse, children, and parents of the deceased are eligible to file a wrongful death lawsuit.
+These eligible parties may file on their own or collectively.
+If none of these family members file a claim within three months of the death, the executor or administrator of the deceased person’s estate may file the lawsuit on their behalf, unless the eligible family members specifically request that no action be taken.

-What is the statute of limitations for wrongful death cases in Dallas-Fort Worth, TX?
+What is the statute of limitations for a wrongful death case in Dallas, TX?

-In Texas, the statute of limitations for filing a wrongful death lawsuit is generally two years from the date of the deceased individual’s death.
-If a claim is not filed within this two-year window, the court will almost certainly dismiss the case, and the family will lose the right to seek compensation.
-It is strongly recommended that families consult with a qualified wrongful death attorney as soon as possible to ensure all legal deadlines are met.
+In Texas, the statute of limitations for filing a wrongful death lawsuit is typically two years from the date of the deceased person’s death.
+If the claim is not filed within this timeframe, the court will most likely dismiss the case, and the surviving family members will lose their right to seek compensation.
+There are limited exceptions that may extend this deadline, so it is essential to consult with an experienced wrongful death attorney promptly.

-What types of damages can be recovered in a Dallas-Fort Worth wrongful death case?
+What types of damages can be recovered in a Dallas wrongful death lawsuit?

-Families pursuing a wrongful death claim in Dallas-Fort Worth may recover several types of damages, including loss of financial support and future earning capacity, loss of companionship, love, and emotional support, mental anguish and emotional suffering, loss of care, guidance, and nurturing, funeral and burial expenses, and medical expenses incurred prior to the death.
-In cases involving gross negligence or intentional misconduct, punitive damages may also be awarded to punish the at-fault party.
+Surviving family members in a Dallas wrongful death case may recover several types of damages, including loss of financial support and earning capacity, loss of companionship and consortium, mental anguish and emotional suffering, loss of care, guidance, and nurturing, funeral and burial expenses, and medical expenses incurred prior to the death.
+In cases involving gross negligence or intentional misconduct, punitive damages may additionally be awarded to punish the responsible party.

-How is fault determined in a wrongful death case in Texas?
+How is the value of a wrongful death claim determined in Texas?

 What is the difference between a wrongful death claim and a survival action in Texas?

-A wrongful death claim and a survival action are two distinct legal claims that may arise from the same incident.
-A wrongful death claim is filed by the surviving family members to recover damages they have suffered due to the loss of their loved one, such as lost financial support and emotional anguish.
-A survival action, on the other hand, is filed by the estate of the deceased and seeks to recover damages that the deceased person experienced before their death, including pain and suffering, medical expenses, and lost wages.
-Both claims can be pursued simultaneously in Texas.
+A wrongful death claim is filed by surviving family members to recover damages for their own losses resulting from the death of their loved one.
+A survival action, on the other hand, is filed by the estate of the deceased and seeks to recover damages that the deceased person would have been entitled to had they survived, such as pain and suffering experienced before death, medical expenses, and lost wages.
+Both claims can be pursued simultaneously in Texas and often arise from the same incident.

-Should I hire a wrongful death attorney in Dallas-Fort Worth, TX?
+Why should I hire a wrongful death attorney in Dallas, TX?

-The Dallas-Fort Worth metroplex is one of the fastest-growing urban areas in the United States, home to over 7.5 million residents.
-With its sprawling highways, booming construction industry, and bustling commercial activity, the region unfortunately sees a significant number of preventable deaths each year.
-Understanding the most common causes of wrongful death in DFW can help families recognize when they may have grounds for a legal claim.
+The Dallas-Fort Worth metroplex is one of the fastest-growing regions in the United States, with millions of residents navigating busy highways, construction zones, and urban environments every day.
+Unfortunately, this fast growth also raises the risk of preventable deaths.
+Knowing the leading causes of wrongful death in DFW can help families recognize when they may have grounds for a legal claim and seek the justice their loved ones deserve.

 Motor Vehicle Accidents